1931 UK & Ireland Greyhound Racing Year: Competitions

 A greyhound called Future Cutlet arrived on the scene, sired by Mutton Cutlet he had come over from Ireland after being purchased for £600 by W.A.
 Evershed to race at Wembley Stadium.
 He was trained by Sidney Probert and was then entered for the 1931 Cesarewitch at West Ham Stadium.
 He set a new national record for the 600 yards in the heats before winning the event.
 Mick the Miller finished runner-up.

-Altamatzin won the Welsh Greyhound Derby before defeating Mick the Miller in a match race on 15 August, at the Welsh White City.
+Altamatzin won the Welsh Greyhound Derby before defeating Mick the Miller in a match race on 15 August 1931, at the Welsh White City.
 Future Cutlet secured a second major trophy by virtue of winning the Laurels at Wimbledon.
 Another greyhound that had appeared during the year was a brindle dog called Wild Woolley, the April 1930 whelp, came to prominence when winning the Trafalgar Puppy Cup.

 Bradshaw Fold confirmed her status as the leading bitch by reaching a third consecutive Oaks final but a third-place finish meant that she would retire with only a Coronation Stakes to her name.

-News

-The Greyhound Racing Association's (GRA) Hook Estate and Kennels at Northaw opened.